Tachytaenius/Alive/docs/materials.md

 Part of the registry.

 Fields:
-- `colour`: An array of three 0-1 numbers corresponding to red, green, and blue.
+- `colour`: An array of three 0-1 numbers corresponding to red, green, and blue, in sRGB.
 - `grassDeadColour`: For grass super topping sub-layers, display colour is a lerp between this and `colour` using `grassHealth`.
+	Also in sRGB.
 - `lightInfoColour`: Like `colour`, but it's what this material contributes to the light info canvas as a constituent-- if it is a wall.
+	Also in sRGB.
 	Defaults to black.
 - `noiseSize`: Higher numbers mean bigger clouds when rendering tiles.
 - `visualWeight`: How much to multiply into the weight of this material's impact on the apppearance of a tile.
 Defaults to 1.